Teaching & Presentations

-I regularly teach graduate-level courses in microeconomic theory and mechanism design, and occasionally teach undergraduate courses on intermediate microeconomics at Boston College.
+I regularly teach graduate-level courses in microeconomic theory and mechanism design, and, recently, an undergraduate course on market design.
 Below are my course syllabi and selected research presentation videos.

 Syllabi of Courses